- Chair, Shawn Newsam, University of California, Merced, USA

 Xueqing Deng, University of California, Merced, USA

 Xueqing Deng is a PhD student in the Department of Electrical Engineering and Computer Science, University of California, Merced.
 She received her B.S. in Remote Sensing and Geographic Information System from Sun Yat-Sen University, China (2016).
 Her research interests include computer vision and deep learning particularly as applied to spatial data.
 She is an IEEE student member.
 She is a recipient of ACM SIGSPATIAL NSF Student Travel Award (2017, 2018).
 Xueqing started to serve as the SIGSPATIAL webmaster in 2020.
-For more information, see https://sites.google.com/view/xueqingdeng7/.
+For more information, please visit: https://sites.google.com/view/xueqingdeng7/.